manuvn/sigma-delta-neural-networks/Cortex.md

-# Cortex M4 power consumption estimate
+# Cortex M4 vs sigma delta NN power comparison (back of the envelope estimate)

 A high-level back of the envelope estimate of the cost of performing the computation modelled here on a Cortex processor with super-highly optimized code.
 In reality the results are likely to be higher by a factor.